Qumulo/docs/README.md

 ---
 title: "Qumulo Documentation"
 summary: "Welcome to the Qumulo Documentation Portal.
-This repository uses <a href='https://www.writethedocs.org/guide/docs-as-code/'>docs-as-code principles</a> to provide guidance about working with Qumulo."
+This repository uses <a href='https://www.writethedocs.org/guide/docs-as-code/'>docs-as-code principles</a> to provide guidance about working with Qumulo offerings."
 permalink: index.html
 breadcrumbs: exclude
-hideTOC: true
 ---

 To get started, choose one of the following guides.

 <div class="landing-page-buttons">
   <span class="guide-button">